probe-lab/network-measurements/results/rfm7-distribution-dht-lookup-content-routing.md

 #### Publish Age

+Publish age for each retrieval was calculated as the time that elapsed from first publish finish to the start of retrieval.

 To gain a diverse set of publish age times, the experimental run was split up into two different parts.

 The first part involved the publisher(s) sharing content to the network.